-A bear canister is a bear-proof container used to store all the food and smelly, bear-attracting items in your pack.
+A bear canister is a bear-proof container that stores all the food and smelly, bear-attracting items in your pack.
 Generally, these are made from hard plastic, although some lighter (and much more expensive) carbon fiber models are available.
 They are rigid, bulky, heavy, and generally disliked by hikers.
-However, they are also mandatory in many areas, and so in lieu of risking a huge fine (and putting bears into danger of having to be put down) hikers endure the annoyance of bear canisters in their packs.
+However, they are also mandatory in many areas, so instead of risking a huge fine (and putting bears in danger of being put down), hikers endure the annoyance of bear canisters in their packs.

-On the Pacific Crest Trail, thru-hikers must carry bear canisters in Sequoia, Kings Canyon, Yosemite, and Lassen Volcanic national parks.
+On the Pacific Crest Trail, thru-hikers must carry bear canisters in Sequoia, Kings Canyon, Yosemite, and Lassen Volcanic National Parks.
 The stretch between Sequoia and Yosemite usually means that (northbound) hikers pick up their bear canisters in Kennedy Meadows and then ship them home from Sonora Pass (this is where you can hitchhike to Bridgeport).
-If you plan on stopping in the 19 mi / 30.6 km of trail that passes through Lassen Volcanic National Park, then you will also need one here.
+If you plan on stopping in the 19 mi / 30.6 km trail that passes through Lassen Volcanic National Park, you will also need one here.

 All the bear canisters listed here are approved for use on the PCT.